morabah/posalpro-app/docs/CORE_REQUIREMENTS.md

 - Don't set staleTime to 0 unless data must be real-time
 - Don't use enabled: false without clear UX reasoning
 - Don't mix React Query with manual loading states
+- Don't loop `mutate(id)` for N items - use bulk endpoints and hooks
+- Don't use `getState()` in render paths - use selectors with shallow comparison

 ## 🧠 **WIZARD & MEMORY OPTIMIZATION (MANDATORY)**